Commercial Energy Certificate

-Why you need a Commercial EPC
+Why do you need a Commercial EPC?

 As buildings with better energy efficiency will be cheaper to run, having an EPC which shows a good rating will make the building more appealing to buyers or tenants.
 Commercial buildings with poor ratings can benefit from the advice given on the EPC on how they can improve their energy efficiency.

 To comply legally, anyone selling a commercial property must present a valid EPC when potential buyers view the property, when their solicitors request written information and when they exchange contracts.
 Failing to do so can result in a fine from Trading Standards of between £200 and £5000.

 For Landlords (Minimum Energy Efficiency Standard for Commercial Properties)

 From April 2018, landlords require an EPC with an E Rating or above for their property to lease it out or renew an existing lease.
 The government estimates that up to 18% of commercial buildings have EPC ratings lower than this, so it is worthwhile having the EPC inspection carried out early so that there is plenty of time to implement changes before further regulations come into force.
 In April 2023, this law is going to be extended, and landlords will not be able to continue letting a property with a rating lower than E.

 When you don’t need one